argodev/studies/ot_survey/OT_Class_05_Manuscript.md

 __*REQUIRING a PERFECT savior to MAINTAIN this land and rest*__

-__*Let’s stop here for a moment.
-What are some of the parallels between what the people of Israel were facing during these early years in the Promised Land - and what we face in our lives as Christians?*__

 Well, with these themes in mind let’s start into Joshua with an overview of the whole book.
 The book of Joshua divides neatly into four chronological sections, or four periods of trust for the Israelites.
 As we quickly run through these sections, you can flip through your Bible to watch the chapter headings and follow along.

 In chapters 1-5 we discover that the Israelites must trust God as they __ENTER the Promised Land__.
 The Israelites start off (chapter 1) confidently trusting God in the plains of Moab, but they must depend on God as they spy out the land (chapter 2), and then finally as they cross the Jordan (in Exodus-like fashion in chapters 3 and 4).